Quick Definition of Guided Practice

-This post outlines the most popular method of guided practice for teaching: the I do, We do, You do method.
+This article outlines the most popular teaching strategy of guided practice for teaching: the I do, We do, You do method.
 You might also hear it called the “Gradual Release of Responsibility Model”.

 This is a guided practice method that moves students through their Zone of Proximal Development by scaffolding their learning development.